arogozhnikov/python3_with_pleasure/README.md

 ## Preserving order of dictionaries and **kwargs

-In python 3.6+ dicts behave like `OrderedDict` by default.
+In CPython 3.6+ dicts behave like `OrderedDict` by default (and [this is guaranteed in Python 3.7+](https://stackoverflow.com/questions/39980323/are-dictionaries-ordered-in-python-3-6)).
 This preserves order during dict comprehensions (and other operations, e.g. during json serialization/deserialization)

 ```python